mixer/branding-kit/readme.md

 If you have questions regarding the resources or their usage, or you wish to ask for permission feel free to contact us via [our support](https://www.beam.pro/contact) or our official [Twitter account](https://twitter.com/WatchBeam).

+## What’s inside

+- Beam logos in black, white, and full color variants in both PNG and SVG format
+- Beam logos with text in all of the same flavors as above

 ## Branding Kit Rules & Guidelines